WE ARE A SOCIAL ENTERPRISE DEDICATED TO HELPING THOSE AFFECTED BY DEPRESSION.

 We’ll help you understand depression and what it means for you.
 We’ll support you, listen to you and introduce you to people who’ve been where you are.
 We’ll help you break down barriers and broach the subject with those closest to you.
 We’ll help you help yourself, with a little knowing nod.

 The stuff we do here at Blurt is vitally important, and we want to carry on doing it.
-Here are our strategic priorities for 2015/16:
+Here are our strategic priorities:

 - Increase awareness and understanding of depression